How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \paragraph{GFSAD Global Cropland Maps.} The goal of the Global Food Security Support Analysis Data (GFSAD) project was to create a global map of cropland extent at 30 m/pixel resolution based on Landsat satellite Earth observation data.\cite{thenkabail2021global} The GFSAD Global Cropland Extent Product (GCEP) was created by combining maps predicted for 74 AEZs defined globally.
 A predicted map was created for each AEZ by combining the outputs of four machine learning models---random forest, support vector machine (SVM), an object-based classifier, and recursive hierarchical segmentation---trained for binary cropland classification.
 The input features were derived from Landsat-8 multispectral time series observations in addition to elevation and slope attributes derived from the SRTM DEM for years 2013-2016, with outputs intended to represent the nominal year 2015.
 The study reported overall accuracy of 93.7\% in Africa and, more specifically, 91.3\% in AEZ 36 (includes Kenya and Malawi) and 90.8\% in AEZ 34 (includes Togo).
+We accessed the GFSAD map using the following GEE asset: \texttt{ee.ImageCollection("projects/sat-io/open-datasets/GFSAD/GCEP30")}.

 \paragraph{GLAD.} The GLAD Global Cropland Maps provide binary cropland classifications at 30 m/pixel for 2003, 2007, 2011, 2015, and 2019.
 Classification is performed using bagged decision trees with features extracted from time series of Landsat Analysis Ready Data (ARD).\cite{potapov2022global} A separate model is trained for each $1^\circ\times1^\circ$ ARD tile, and the predictions from each tile are merged to form a global map.
 The regional accuracy reported for Africa for 2016-2019 was $96.5 \pm 0.8$, and the global map was noted to underestimate the cropland area in Africa due to the spatial resolution limitations.
 We binarized the 2019 dataset by converting pixels with values $>0.5$ to a 1 and otherwise 0 label.
+We accessed the GLAD map using the following GEE asset: \texttt{ee.ImageCollection("users/potapovpeter/Global\_cropland\_2019")}.